 Although financial resources are limited and the demand for funding is ever-increasing, the MS4 Operator will ensure its annual budget includes adequate financial resources for proper implementation of the SWMP.
-There will be a team of consultants reporting to the MS4 Operator on a regular basis, to ensure that SWMP implementation stays on schedule and within the budget.
+The MS4 Operator's staff will report to the MS4 Operator on a regular basis to ensure that SWMP implementation stays on schedule and within the budget.
+GCDD1 is uniquely positioned to implement portions of a stormwater management program due to existing personnel and resources available in the District.
+GCDD1 currently implements a stormwater management program including the operation and maintenance of the regional storm drainage facilities through the oversight of their District Manager under direction of the